edvineshagh/New-ScVsProj/README.md

 3. Update target VS project file (name, assembly, namespace, content, references)
 4. Copy contents of Sitecore/Data folder into VS/App_Data folder
 5. Update sc.variable for "dataFolder" in web.config to /App_Data.
-6. Add empty readme.txt file every folder that does not have any file or folders.
+6. Add empty readme.txt file for every folder that does not have any file or folders.
 This is done to insure the folders persists when they are deployed to Azure platform.

 # Usage #